 I am an inspirational speaker for a financial services organization where the delegates of this organization are going through a lot of change.
 No kidding!
 No surprise there.

 Like many of their counterparts, they recently went through a round of significant downsizing.
-I am to be an inspirational speaker for the financial services professionals who survived the masacre.
+I am to be a motivational speaker for the financial services professionals who survived the masacre.

 These are my thoughts on creating a motivational speech to rebuild trust and confidence for a company that survived restructuring.

 Those surviving downsizing may take on a guarded disposition.
 After all, they were spared -for now - but any 'happily ever after' thoughts are shot.
 Those left behind may be reluctant to share information or sacrifice for the organization.
 The reverse may also be true, although more unlikely; they may feel so lucky just to have a job that they will give everything to it.
 The survivors will also likely have double the workload and fewer resources to draw on.
 This mentality and broken trust can permeate a workplace and suck morale dry.
 Now, how do you motivate this crowd?